scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 **Solution Outline**

-* Update the Lambda function with names of the the S3 bucket and DynamoDB table that you will create for this solution in the next steps:
+* Update the Lambda function with names of the S3 bucket and DynamoDB table that you will create for this solution in the next steps:
   * const dbname = 'your table name';
   * const dstBucket = 'your s3 bucket name';

 * Log-in to your AWS Account.
 * Create an S3 Bucket.
-* Create a DynamoDB table with a partition key "timestamb" and type string.
+* Create a DynamoDB table with a partition key "timestamp" and type string.
 Keep other defaults.
 * Create a Lambda Layer to host the chrome-aws-lambda binary.
 Follow this guide to build the package: https://github.com/alixaxel/chrome-aws-lambda

 <img src="./assets/mbx-lambda-00002.png" width="600">